WICG/request-post-animation-frame/explainer.md

-# Window.postAnimationFrame
+# Window.requestPostAnimationFrame

-Window.requestPostAnimationFrame will act as a bookend to Window.requestAnimationFrame.
-Whereas requestAnimationFrame callbacks run just prior to the "update the rendering" step in the [HTML processing model](https://html.spec.whatwg.org/#event-loop-processing-model) (step 10.10), requestPostAnimationFrame callbacks will run at the end of the "update the rendering" steps.
+`Window.requestPostAnimationFrame` will act as a bookend to `Window.requestAnimationFrame`.
+Whereas `requestAnimationFrame` callbacks run just prior to the "update the rendering" step in the [HTML processing model](https://html.spec.whatwg.org/#event-loop-processing-model) (step 10.10), `requestPostAnimationFrame` callbacks will run at the end of the "update the rendering" steps.

-Broadly speaking, there are two situations where requestPostAnimationFrame will be useful:
+Broadly speaking, there are two situations where `requestPostAnimationFrame` will be useful:

 ## Getting a head start on preparing for the next animation frame

-requestAnimationFrame is useful for updating the DOM tree in preparation for the next rendering update.
-However, if the code in a requestAnimationFrame callback runs too long, then the rendering will not be complete in time to send new pixels to the display before the next vsync. requestPostAnimationFrame provides a way to get the earliest possible start on preparing for the next rendering update, without any possibility of the work being preempted by other less critical tasks.
+`requestAnimationFrame` is useful for updating the DOM tree in preparation for the next rendering update.
+However, if the code in a `requestAnimationFrame` callback runs too long, then the rendering will not be complete in time to send new pixels to the display before the next vsync. `requestPostAnimationFrame` provides a way to get the earliest possible start on preparing for the next rendering update, without any possibility of the work being preempted by other less critical tasks.
 A typical use pattern for a continuously-animating page would be:

 ```js
 function animate() {